 With 3 days in Florence, you can begin to immerse yourself in the rich tapestry of history, culture, and food that this Tuscan capital has to offer.

-I’ve spent more time in Florence than any other city in Italy (months collectively), and each visit feels like I uncover something new.
-In this ultimate Florence itinerary we’ll guide you through the must-see landmarks, hidden gems, and culinary experiences that will make your visit to Florence both one for the books.
+In this ultimate Florence itinerary we’ll guide you through the must-see landmarks, hidden gems, and culinary experiences that will make your visit to Florence one for the books.

 Florence Itinerary Contents

-Classic Italy Itinerary banner
+- Complete Italy Itinerary

 How many days in Florence is enough?

-Some people try to fit in Florence as a day trip, but I recommend 3 days as the minimum time to spend in Florence
+Some people try to fit in Florence as a day trip, but I recommend 3 days as the minimum time to spend in Florence.

 There are so many fun things to do in Florence and it makes a great hub for exploring more of surrounding Tuscany.
 My recommendation is always to spend the most time in Florence as a “base” than anywhere else.